 As well as exhibits and installations, this is a place to actively engage in the enchanting world of illustration.
 Visitors can take part in workshops, listen to talks and discover interactive films.
 It’s a treasure trove of inspiration for aspiring illustrators, young and old.

-Find out about the exhibitions, talks and workshops at House of Illustration programme.
+Find out about the exhibitions, talks and workshops at House of Illustration website.

-House of Illustration can be found just off Granary Square at the heart of the King’s Cross regeneration area.
+House of Illustration can be found just off Granary Square at the heart of King’s Cross.
 The building, now known as Two Granary Square, was designed by Lewis Cubitt in 1850 and was the nerve-centre of the King’s Cross Goods Yard.
-The building has been creatively restored, standing proudly alongside Central Saint Martins, the world famous art college in the neighbouring Granary Building.
-Read more about Two Granary Square and the other historic buildings at King’s Cross.
+The building has been creatively restored and stands proudly alongside Central Saint Martins, the world famous art college in the neighbouring Granary Building.
+Find out more about the history of King’s Cross.